cockroachdb/docs/v22.2/use-cloud-storage-for-bulk-operations.md

 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}
-You can disable the use of implicit credentials when accessing external cloud storage services for various bulk operations by using the [`--external-io-disable-implicit-credentials` flag](cockroach-start.html#security).
+You can disable the use of implicit credentials when accessing external cloud storage services for various operations by using the [`--external-io-disable-implicit-credentials` flag](cockroach-start.html#security).
 {{site.data.alerts.end}}

 <a name="considerations"></a>